To Whom it May Concern:

 We do not ordinarily print letters to the editor, but if enough people express interest in a particular issue, we try to address it.
 This is a composite letter of several we've received on the subject of the Trinity. - Editor

 "Hear, O Israel, Adonai Eloheinu Adonai is one.
 These three are one.
 How can the three Names be one?
 Only through the perception of faith; in the vision of the Holy Spirit, in the beholding of the hidden eye alone.…So it is with the mystery of the threefold Divine manifestations designated by Adonai Eloheinu Adonai—three modes which yet form one unity."1

 A Christian quote?
 Hardly.
 The above is taken from the Zohar, an ancient book of Jewish mysticism.
-The Zohar is somewhat esoteric and most contemporary Jews don’t study it, but there are other Jewish books that refer to God’s plurality as well.
+The Zohar is somewhat esoteric and most contemporary Jewish people don't study it, but there are other Jewish books that refer to God's plurality as well.

 What can we actually say that Judaism teaches?
-Some people see Judaism as a monolith of religion, with all its teachings resting upon the narrow foundation of the Sh’ma.
-The Sh’ma certainly is a point of unity that all Jews must affirm.
-But it does not state, imply or even support many of the interpretations and opinions that are labeled “what Judaism teaches.”
+Some people see Judaism as a monolith of religion, with all its teachings resting upon the narrow foundation of the Shema.
+The Shema certainly is a point of unity that all who ascribe to the Jewish faith must affirm.
+But it does not state, imply, or even support many of the interpretations and opinions that are labeled "what Judaism teaches."
 What Judaism teaches is neither static nor monolithic!
-Phrases such as “Judaism teaches” or “according to our tradition” are relative.
-They do not mean “this was, is and always will be the one and only Jewish viewpoint.”
+Phrases such as "Judaism teaches" or "according to our tradition" are relative.
+They do not mean "this was, is, and always will be the one and only Jewish viewpoint."